gaehlerm/SoftwareEngineering/README.md

 	return share_values
 ```

 This is similar to the GUI case for acceptance tests.
 You pack everything you don’t want to test into a small layer that is unlikely to fail and the remaining test becomes much smoother.
-In this case this small layer is the function `read_share_values` which reads the file into a string.
+In this case here this small layer is the function `read_share_values` which reads the file into a string.

 The same holds for database access.
 You put all the code that requires DB access into a few simple functions that you are not going to write unit tests for but you make sure you test everything else.